Alaska Contractor License Bond

 How do I renew my contractor license bond?

-You must renew your Alaska construction contractor bond before its current 1-year-term expires.
-Once you pay your SuretyBonds.com renewal invoice, renewal instructions will be emailed to you to keep your bond active for your next license term.
+You must renew your Alaska construction contractor bond before its current term expires.
+Once you pay your SuretyBonds.com renewal invoice, instructions will be provided to keep your bond active for your next license term.

 How do I get a contractor license in Alaska?